Gr0Bert/continuations_playground/docs/continuations.md

 scala.util.Try(programMayFail(1234)).isFailure
 ```
 How can we protect ourselves?
 The easiest way is to add null checks.
-But this way has it's own drawbacks: such checkings are not composable.
+But this way has it's own drawbacks: such checkings are not composable - there is no dedicated composition operator,
+thus this code needs to be repeated over and over again.
 ```scala mdoc
 def programNullChecked(id: Long): Info = {
     val user = getUser(id)